veeso-dev/blog.veeso.dev/blog/post-20/index-en.md

 ---
-date: '2024-11-03 17:00:00'
+date: "2024-11-03 17:00:00"
-slug: 'reached-the-recursion-limit-at-build-time'
+slug: "reached-the-recursion-limit-at-build-time"
-title: 'Reached the recursion limit... at build time?'
+title: "Reached the recursion limit... at build time?"
-description: 'A quick investigation on the recursion limit exceeded issue at build time'
+description: "A quick investigation on the recursion limit exceeded issue at build time"
-author: 'veeso'
+author: "veeso"
 featured_image: featured.jpeg
 category: rust-internals
-reading_time: '6'
+reading_time: "6"
 ---

 ## A bit of context